keptn/keptn.github.io/content/docs/0.6.0/concepts/glossary/index.md

 **Project:** A project is a structural element to maintain multiple services forming an application in stages.

-**Project stage:** A project stage (or just *stage*) defines a logical space (e.g., Kubernetes a namespace), which has a dedicated purpose for an application in a continuous delivery process.
+**Project stage:** A project stage (or just *stage*) defines a logical space (e.g., a namespace in Kubernetes), which has a dedicated purpose for an application in a continuous delivery process.
 Typically a project has multipe project stages that are ordered.

 **Service:** A service is the smallest deployable unit and is deployed in all project stages according to the order.
 Each service in a project follows the same workflow.